alanshaw/meteor-sinfo-xxi-talk/notes.md

 [Collection code]
 - Define a collection
 - Add stuff to it
+- in reality it is a tiny bit mor complicated: you have to subscribe to a publication
 - Find stuff from it
+- If you've ever used MongoDB before this'll look familiar
+- That's all that is happening in goto and blackboard

 [Such wow]
 - Seeing that happen for the first time is mind blowing